adidas/api-guidelines/core-principles/api-first.md

 # API First
-API development always starts with API design.
+Development of an API MUST always start with API design.
+API Design MUST be formalized in a form of an API Description.